Gosha04/SE320/SE320App/README.md

 - Swagger UI: http://3.23.255.252:8080/swagger-ui/index.html

 ## Local Run Info
-- docker compose up -d --build .
+- docker compose up -d --build
+- docker compose down
+- This is handled via github action because of API keys and stuff but one can do it manually if they wish

 ## Tech Stack